Skip to content

 • Ensure the custom field type is compatible with the column type

-• Text columns can show text, number, URL, or select fields
+• Text columns can show text, number, URL, or dropdown fields

-• Array columns can only show array-type fields
+• Array columns (like Features) can only show List fields

 • Some columns (like logos) cannot be overridden